 Day-Ahead Forecasting of Losses in the Distribution Network

-We present a commercially deployed machine learning system that automates the day-ahead nomination of the expected grid loss for a Norwegian utility company.
+Utility companies in the Nordics have to nominate how much electricity is expected to be lost in their power grid the next day.
+We present a commercially deployed machine learning system that automates this day-ahead nomination of the expected grid loss.
 It meets several practical constraints and issues related to, among other things, delayed, missing and incorrect data and a small data set.
 The system incorporates a total of 24 different models that performs forecasts for three sub-grids.
 Each day one model is selected for making the hourly day-ahead forecasts for each sub-grid.
-The deployed system reduces the MAE with 41% from 3.68 MW to 2.17 MW per hour from mid July to mid October.
-It is robust and reduces manual work.
+The deployed system reduced the mean average percentage error (MAPE) with 40% from 12.17 to 7.26 per hour from mid-July to mid-October, 2019.
+It is robust, flexible and reduces manual work.
+Recently, the system was deployed to forecast and nominate grid losses for two new grids belonging to a new customer.
+As the presented system is modular and adaptive, the integration was quick and needed minimal work.
+We have shared the grid loss data-set on Kaggle.